University status and response

-Oxfordshire as a whole remains in the UK Government’s ‘medium’ COVID alert level.
-The University is at Stage 2 of its emergency response framework (see ‘emergency response stages’ below), and in Tier 1 of the Department for Education’s ‘tiers of restrictions' for students being taught in person (and at Tier 3 for other students).
+The University is at Stage 3 of its emergency response framework (see 'emergency response stages' below), and in Tier 3 of the Department for Education’s 'tiers of restrictions' for students being taught in person (and at Tier 3 for other students).

-The University has already put a number of key measures in place to keep our community safe.
+The University maintains a number of key measures in place to keep our community safe.

-- The Testing for COVID-19: Early Alert Service has opened.
-The online booking service is now live for staff and students.
-The service is available at both the Radcliffe Observatory Quarter (ROQ) city centre testing site and the Old Road Campus testing site in Headington.
+- The Testing for COVID-19: Early Alert Service is available to staff and students at both the Radcliffe Observatory Quarter (ROQ) city centre testing site and the Old Road Campus testing site in Headington.
 Tests can be booked via the COVID testing booking site.

-- To support all students, colleges have instigated safety precautions in key areas (eg student arrival, housekeeping, catering, lodge, teaching spaces, etc).
+- To support all students, colleges have instigated safety precautions in key areas (eg student arrival/departure, housekeeping, catering, lodge, teaching spaces, etc).

-- The University is running a phased return to working process to ensure workspaces are safe, with appropriate safety measures and guidance in operation for each type of environment.
+- The University's return to work programme ensures workspaces are safe, with appropriate safety measures and guidance in operation for each type of environment.
 Please see our Return to Onsite Working pages for more information.
 Staff must not return to working in their normal place of work ('on-site working') unless they have been formally notified that they can do so by their department; professional services staff should only return to, or continue on-site working, where there are clear benefits to enabling staff and teams to work effectively and productively.

-- The Botanic Garden and Harcourt Arboretum are open; please visit the Garden & Arboretum website for information about how to book.
-Wytham Woods has started to open and is using a booking system for weekends.
+- The Botanic Garden & Harcourt Arboretum are both open; please book before visiting.
+Entry is free for University staff and students.
+Wytham Woods is open; please book a place before visiting.
 The University Parks remain open; please practise social distancing while using the space.